pr-starfighter/starfighter/README.txt

 however, instructions follow.

-Note: Developers compiling the source code from the Git repository, please first see the GENERATING CONFIGURE SCRIPT section below.
+Note: Developers compiling the source code from the Git repository, please first see the GENERATING CONFIGURE SCRIPT AND BUILDING LOCALES section below.

 Project: Starfighter depends on the following libraries to build: